 Study Abroad | Barcelona Academics

-Students who participate in the Barcelona Semester Program can choose from a variety of Spanish language and culture courses that range from introductory level Spanish to upper division Spanish literature and cinema courses.
+Students who participate in IAU's Barcelona Program can choose from a variety of Spanish language and culture courses that range from introductory level Spanish to upper division Spanish literature and cinema courses.

 Programs of Study

 The Spanish Honors Program is designed for Spanish majors or other students with demonstrated advanced-level Spanish, interested in a comprehensive language and cultural immersion program.
 As part of the program, students will take a required four-unit Spanish Honors seminar course.
 As part of the Spanish Honors Program, students will:

 - Be placed in a homestay where only Spanish is spoken

 - Be spoken to solely in Spanish by IAU faculty and staff

 - Enroll in all courses taught in Spanish

 - Engage in a Spanish Language Partner Program with local Spanish students at the University of Barcelona

 - Opt to be placed into a for-credit internship based on their academic background and career aspirations